 Premium price alone shouldn’t guide your purchase decision.
 It’s best to evaluate plans based on the total annual cost, including your out-of-pocket costs.

 Finding the best vision insurance depends on how you and your family will use the plan.
 VSP offers a compelling value for general coverage.
 If you use certain lens options, however, Davis Vision or Humana may be better options.
 It’s important to price out the annual vision care costs for your family by evaluating the premiums and the cost of individual expenses, like copays for frames and lenses.
 Since 12-month commitments are common for vision care providers, evaluate the cost and benefits of each plan carefully.

 Frequently Asked Questions

-1) Q: What types of vision plans are available to me?
+What types of vision insurance are available in California?